donders-research-data-management/rdm-wiki/rdm-wiki/en/development/vocabularies.md

 The first two controlled vocabularies for keywords are `SFN2013` and `MeSH2015`.
 They are referred to as `keyword_SFN2013` and `keyword_MeSH2015` as repeatable collection attributes.
 The demand of supporting more controlled vocabularies is foreseeable.

 The JSON and CSV representations of these two list of keywords can be found [here](https://github.com/donders-research-data-management/rdm-ontology/tree/master/vocabulary/collection_keyword).
+The JSON format is converted from the corresponding CSV file, using the `Makefile` in the same repository.

 ## Identifier systems for external content